stripe-archive/react-stripe-elements/README.md

 ## Troubleshooting

-`react-stripe-elements` may not work properly when being used with components that implement `shouldComponentUpdate`. `react-stripe-elements` relies heavily on React's `context` feature and `shouldComponentUpdate` does not provide a way to take context updates into account when deciding whether to allow a re-render and hence can block context updates from reaching components.
+`react-stripe-elements` may not work properly when used with components that implement `shouldComponentUpdate`. `react-stripe-elements` relies heavily on React's `context` feature and `shouldComponentUpdate` does not provide a way to take context updates into account when deciding whether to allow a re-render.
+These components can block context updates from reaching `react-stripe-element` components in the tree.

-For example when using `react-stripe-elements` together with [`react-redux`](https://github.com/reactjs/react-redux) doing the following will not work:
+For example, when using `react-stripe-elements` together with [`react-redux`](https://github.com/reactjs/react-redux) doing the following will not work:
 ```js
 const Component = connect()(injectStripe(_Component));
 ```
-In this case, the context updates originating from the `StripeProvider` are not reaching the components wrapped inside the `connect` function and therefore the behavior of `react-stripe-elements` breaks.
+In this case, the context updates originating from the `StripeProvider` are not reaching the components wrapped inside the `connect` function.
+Therefore, `react-stripe-elements` components deeper in the tree break.
 The reason is that the `connect` function of `react-redux` [implements `shouldComponentUpdate`](https://github.com/reactjs/react-redux/blob/master/docs/troubleshooting.md#my-views-arent-updating-when-something-changes-outside-of-redux) and blocks re-renders that are triggered by context changes outside of the connected component.

 There are two ways to prevent this issue: